 Prerequisite: Level II placement on the Basic Math Skills Inventory, MATH 099 or equivalent mathematics background.
-Not open to students who have received credit for ECMG 212, MATH 112 or SOC 261 (Either semester/3 credits)
+Not open to students who have received credit for ECMG 212, MATH 112 or SOC 261 (Both semesters and summer/3 credits)

 Statistical methods, including frequency distributions and graphing, averages, measures of variability and correlation, t-tests, analysis of variance and several distribution-free tests.
 Examples are drawn from the social, behavioral and biological sciences.